chmos/nl/lab/lab5/readme.md

 label is an integer.
 Then the batch contains 2 tensors, one's shape is $[B,3,224,224]$, and the other's shape is $[B]$.

+For Pascal VOC, the labels are annotations, which must be converted to tensor form.
+The method `sample2tensors` converts a list of samples into 3 tensors: images, labels, and bounding boxes.

+The data loader will pick up a random list of samples from the data set, and call this method (`collate_fn = sample2tensors`) to convert the list to three tensors.

+The default `collate_fn` is `None`, which means the data loader will simply stack the sample entries into tensors.

 ## Transfer learning